Ananym/welcome-to-nexus/misc/terminology.md

   - But usually refers to the one to the west of kugnae

 - Houses

   - High-end collaborative combat quest involved in taking [Sa-san](character/marks.md)
   - Located in Southern Koguryo, (52,7)

 - Yusa

   - Yusa Pit, a public pk room with balancers enabled
   - Need to remove subaccessories to enter
   - Occasional social hangout for the pk crowd
   - Find it in the Northwest corner of Buya's arena by east gate

+- Sire
+  - Sire Pit, a public pk room without balancers
+  - Northeast corner of Buya's arena
+  - Less used than Yusa these days but still infamous

+## Positions

+- GM / God / Dreamweaver

+  - Gamemaster, Kru staff

+- Archons

+  - A team of special characters with various moderator powers.
+  - Various responsibilities
+  - Often volunteer positions
+  - Attempting to reveal an archon's player identity is illegal
+  - List of archons available on the in-game [Guide](commuinity/boards.md) board

+- Pawn

+  - Low rank archon / archon in training

+- Clan

+  - Group of players sharing a private clan hall, private chat channel
+  - Each clan is part of a specific kingdom
+  - Exception: "Horde" clan of the wilderness.

+- Army

+  - 'Special' clan representing a kingdom's dedicated military force
+  - Private barracks within the palace, has uniform equipment
+  - Responsibilities during kingdom events
+  - Only Buya and Kugnae currently have a fully implemented 'clan-style' army.

+- Primogen

+  - Head of a Clan

+- General

+  - Head of an Army

+- Ministry

+  - Team of player characters serving as political officials for a kingdom
+  - Responsible for kingdom-level roleplay and events

+- Tribunal

+  - Regular gathering of Clan leaders, ministry staff, royals, and kingdom archon.

+- Council

+  - High-ranking members of a clan
+  - Can have permission to access clan bank, grant event marks, admit new characters to the clan

+- Elder

+  - Head of a Player Subpath
+  - Some subpaths have their own title for their elder.

+- Guide

+  - High-ranking members of a player subpath
+  - Responsible for running internal quests, training new subpath walkers
+  - Many subpaths have their own term for their guides

+- Walker

+  - Standard member of a player subpath

+- Tutor

+  - Member of the Tutor team responsible for helping players to understand the game

+- Judge

+  - Member of the Judiciary team responsible for enforcing some of the in-game laws

 ## Items